coloradodeano/anti_2A_bills/README.md

 # anti_2A_bills
-Legislation brought up that violates the 2nd Amendment of the US Constitution
+Legislation brought up that deals with the 2nd Amendment of the US Constitution